 The AI produces the first draft.
 I review every section manually, checking for accuracy, coherence, brand alignment, and any instances of the phrases that were supposed to be avoided.
 Sections that miss the mark get rewritten before moving to optimization.

-You receive every article alongside a report showing the target keyword, Surfer Content Score, Grammarly Score, and Originality.AI human score for each piece.
-You can see exactly what was produced, how it was optimized, and that the quality standards were met before you publish anything.
+You receive every article alongside a report showing the target keyword, Surfer Content Score, Grammarly Score, and The Tell detection result for each piece.
+You can see exactly what was produced, how it was optimized, and that it reads clean before you publish anything.

 Each order comes with a complete quality report so you know exactly what you’re publishing before it goes live.